Divergent-Insights/dbt-dataquality/README.md

 Please note that
 - Tags **MUST** be prefixed with "dq:", for example `dq:accuracy` or `dq:timeliness`
-- Any tag prefixed with "dq:" will be automatically detected and reported on
+- Any tag prefixed with "dq:" will be automatically detected and reported on by the package
-- In our case, we use four tags aligned to ISO 25012: `dq:accuracy`, `dq:completeness`, `dq:consistency` and `dq:timeliness` (we don't use credibility)
+- In our case, we use four tags aligned to ISO 25012: `dq:accuracy`, `dq:completeness`, `dq:consistency` and `dq:timeliness` (we don't use credibility due to obvious reasons)
-- If you are two or more "dq:" tags, only the first tag sorted alphabetically is processed
+- If you add two or more "dq:" tags, only the first tag sorted alphabetically is processed

 ### Usage Summary